KarelZe/thesis/references/obsidian/📖chapters/🔢CLVN method.md

 Due to being an (mixed?) ensemble of the tick rule and quote rule, the accuracy is bound by the accuracy of its ensemble members.

-The CLVN method has not yet been widely adapted for classifying option trades.
-Part of this
+The CLVN method has not yet been documented for classifying option trades.
+Part of this might be due to the stronger reliance on the tick rule, which has shown to be

 **Notes:**
 [[🔢CLVN method notes]]